Blog

 SAP Transportation Management is a powerful strategic planning tool.
 It excels at network optimization, multimodal freight planning, carrier tendering, freight cost management, and global trade compliance.
 For enterprises running SAP S/4HANA, SAP Business One, or SAP Business ByDesign, it is often the backbone of the logistics operation.

 The gaps tend to appear at the edges of the plan: last-mile execution, real-time driver coordination, proof of delivery, dynamic customer notifications, and ground-level dispatch.
 These are not weaknesses of the SAP architecture; they are simply outside what a strategic TMS is designed to do.
-The platforms below address those gaps in different ways.
+The SAP TMS integrations below address those gaps in different ways.

 Integration Tier: What It Actually Means